Positive Review Response Examples – Changing the Way We Give Feedback

 Positive Review Response Examples – Summary

-Giving feedback can be difficult, whether it’s your first time or your hundredth time.
+Giving feedback can be difficult, whether it’s your first or your hundredth time.
 Few individuals relish conflict, and even fewer enjoy offending others.
 Even if you have a hard time with the feedback initially, take the time to thank them for their feedback.